 The Company maintains a stock incentive plan (the "1992 Incentive Stock Plan") that provided for grants of stock options, restricted shares and certain other types of stock-based awards.
 In February 2008, the Company's shareholders approved the adoption of a new plan, the 2007 Equity Incentive Plan (the "2007 Plan"), that provides for the grants of stock options, restricted shares, stock-based performance units and certain other types of stock-based awards.
 Under the 2007 Plan, which has a ten-year term, the maximum number of shares available for grants or awards is an aggregate of 2,200,000.
 There will be no further grants under the 1992 Incentive Stock Plan.
-At December 31, 2008, there were 2,045,391 shares reserved for future issuance under the 2007 Plan.
+At June 30, 2009, there were 2,039,005 shares reserved for future issuance under the 2007 Plan.
 Both plans are administered by the Compensation Committee of the Board of Directors.

 The option price for each stock option granted under either plan may not be less than the fair market value of the Company's common stock on the date of grant.
 Outstanding stock options are generally exercisable in one-third increments upon the attainment of 10%, 33% and 60% appreciation in the market value of the Company's Class A Common Stock.
 In addition, options generally vest in one-third increments after three, four and five years, respectively, from the grant date (but, in any event, not until the attainment of the market value thresholds).
 The options expire on the earlier of ten years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the consent of the Company), retirement or death.
 The Company generally settles employee stock option exercises with treasury shares.
 With respect to outstanding restricted share grants, generally one-half of the shares vest on the third anniversary of the grant.
 The remaining one-half of the shares vest in one-third increments upon attainment of 10%, 25% and 40% appreciation in the market value of the Company's Class A Common Stock.
 Additionally, restricted shares granted in fiscal 2009 cannot vest until the first anniversary of the grant date.
-Unvested restricted shares generally expire on the earlier of five years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the consent of the Company's Class A Common Stock.
-Additionally, restricted shares granted in fiscal 2009 cannot vest until the first anniversary of the grant date.
 Unvested restricted shares generally expire on the earlier of five years from the date of grant, upon employment termination, or within specified time limits following voluntary employment termination (with the consent of the Company), retirement or death.
 The Company issues restricted shares from treasury shares.

-For the three-month periods ended December 31, 2008 and 2007, total stock-based compensation cost totaled \$1,336 and \$1,115, respectively.
-The associated future income tax benefit recognized was \$521 and \$435 for the three-month periods ended December 31, 2008 and 2007, respectively.
+For the three-month periods ended June 30, 2009 and 2008, total stock-based compensation cost totaled \$1,500 and \$1,274, respectively.
+For the nine-month periods ended June 30, 2009 and 2008, total stock-based compensation cost totaled \$4,358 and \$3,821, respectively.
+The associated future income tax benefit recognized was \$585 and \$497 for the three-month periods ended June 30, 2009 and 2008, respectively, and was \$1,700 and \$1,490 for the nine-month periods ended June 30, 2009 and 2008, respectively.